RIKEN-RCCS/lens3/doc/user-guide.md

 ## Quick Setup of Buckets

-Accessing the management Web-UI site first shows the two buttons: "New bucket pool" and "Show bucket pools".
+Accessing the management Web-API site first shows the two buttons:
+"New bucket pool" and "Show bucket pools".
 Click "New bucket pool".

 ![Landing page](ug1.jpg)